The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-\subparagraph{\texorpdfstring{Greiner and Quinn's \citeyearpar{james2009rxc} model}{Greiner and Quinn's @james2009rxc model}} The independence within columns (across racial groups) and the lack of separate parameters to control the correlation between even within a row (across candidates) makes the \citet{rosen2001bayesian} model much less flexible than King's 1997 model.
-As the ticket splitting example in Section~\ref{sec-ticket-splitting} below shows, this can lead to strange behavior, where the choice to consolidate several small outcome categories can have dramatic impacts on the estimates of the other parameters.

-\citet{james2009rxc} directly addressed this drawback of the \citet{rosen2001bayesian} model by proposing a more flexible model which allows for more correlation within \(\vbg\beta_g\).
-They use a slightly different count model which models the local counts \(N_{gk}\vb B_{gk}\) individually rather than the totals \(\vb M_g\): where \(B_{gk}\) and \(\vbg\beta_{gk}\) are vectors describing the vote preferences across the \(J\) choices for voters in category \(k\) and geography \(g\).
-The observed outcome counts \(\vb M_g\) are simply the sum of the unobserved counts for each group: This setup at least reflects that voters in different racial groups vote differently, in contrast with \citet{rosen2001bayesian}, but still assumes that votes within each racial group are independent with the same probability.

-To allow for more correlation within \(\vbg\beta_{g}\), \citet{james2009rxc} transform each \(\vbg\beta_{gk}\) to a vector of \(J-1\) logits, picking one of the \(J\) choices as the reference category.
-These logit preferences are then modeled as a multivariate Normal distribution, which allows for correlation.
+\textcite{greiner2009rxc} directly addressed these drawbacks of the \textcite{rosen2001bayesian} model by proposing a more flexible model which allows for more correlation within \(\vbg\beta_g\).
+They use a slightly different count model which models the local counts \(N_{gk}\vb B_{gk}\) for each category \(k\) individually rather than the totals across categories \(\vb M_g\): where \(\vb B_{gk}\) and \(\vbg\beta_{gk}\) are now \([J\times 1]\) vectors describing the conditional outcomes for individuals in category \(k\) and geography \(g\).
+This setup at least reflects that voters in different racial groups vote differently.\footnote{A parallel in the 2×2 case is \textcite{wakefield2004ecological}'s contribution over that of \textcite{king1999binomial}'s 2×2 setup.} Further, to allow for more correlation across each row of \(\vbg\beta_{g}\), \textcite{greiner2009rxc} transform each row \(\vbg\beta_{gk}\) to a vector of \(J-1\) logits, picking one of the \(J\) choices as the reference category.
+These logit preferences are then modeled as a multivariate Normal distribution, which allows for correlation across the \(K\) categories.
+Unfortunately, their R implementation is no longer publicly available on CRAN.